H'Hen Niê: Early life

 H'Hen Niê was born in Cư M’gar, Đắk Lắk Province to parents Y'Krin Êban and H'Ngơn Niê.
-She comes from the Rade ethnic minority, and speaks the Rade language, a Chamic language, as her native language.
+She comes from the Rade ethnic minority, and as such speaks the Rade language, as her native language.
 H'Hen did not learn Vietnamese until eighth grade.
 H'Hen is the third oldest out of six children, and during her youth, she worked on a coffee farm to assist her family.
 Rade matrilineal customs meant that Rade women traditionally tend to start a family at a young age.
 However, H'Hen decided to break from this tradition and continue her studies throughout high school.